Had3r/za-Szklem-Foto/README.md

 #### Main tools

 - Tailwindcss:
-  - implementing custom designs is really fast
+  - makes me easy to implement custom design in a fast way
-  - helps to achive professional looking results without expercienced designer
+  - helps me to achieve fast professional looking results without experience designer
-  - don’t need to name things
+  - it doesn't require naming things
     - CSS naming methodologies like BEM exist to solve this exact problem, like name collision and CSS globals (we have also other solutions like Atomic CSS, OOCSS, SMACSS, SUITCSS).
 However they introduce naming concerns.
 Is this particular thing a modifier?
 An element?
 A block?
 Naming could be hard.
-  - small size with PurgeCss
+  - provides small size with PurgeCss
   - for more information check my Tailwind tutorial from Adam Wathan -> <a href="https://github.com/Had3r/Learning-Code/tree/master/tailwindcss-adamWathan#tailwindcss">tailwind tutorial</a>
 - Styled Components:
   - it creats one source of truth for all application constants (sometimes we need share things like colors, breakpoints, etc. between CSS and JavaScript)